Articles in this section

 1. Log in to your DNS provider: Access your domain’s DNS settings through your hosting provider.

-2. Add a CNAME record.
+2. Add a CNAME or A record.
 You will find your unique records at the Tracklution dashboard, under "First-Party Mode" tab:

 • DNS